What are Tax Benefits for Investment Properties in NYC?

 The PILOT program encourages commercial real estate investments by providing an incentive.

 A PILOT is a payment to the government to reimburse some or all of the lost property tax money.
-Usually, this lost money is due to tax-exempt ownership or use of real property.
+Usually, this lost money is due to tax-exempt ownership or the use of real property.

 These businesses may gain property tax advantages through government agency agreements.